Children’s fundraising ideas

 Tag Day

-Invite students to post up outside local businesses and ask patrons for donations.
-Donors receive “tags” (stickers) when they give.
-Offer in-person payments using Venmo or scan-to-donate!
+Invite students to set up outside local businesses and collect donations from patrons.
+Donors receive “tags” (stickers) to show they gave.
+Accept payments via Venmo or scan-to-donate!

 Trike-a-thon

-Create a race course and encourage family and friends to sponsor your little big-wheel racers by making a donation on their behalf on your fundraising page.
+Set up a mini racecourse and encourage family and friends to sponsor your little big-wheel racers by making a donation on their behalf through your fundraising page.
+Don’t forget to award prizes!

 Kids’ art calendar